raystack/dagger/docs/advance/pre_processor.md

 * The `InvalidRecordFilterTransformer` is applied on both the streams in order to filter out invalid records.
 * Then the filtered records are passed to further operators.
 * Data is finally pushed to sink.

 # Configuration

-Following variables need to be configured as part of [PROCESSOR_PREPROCESSOR_CONFIG](update link) json
+Following variables need to be configured as part of [PROCESSOR_PREPROCESSOR_CONFIG](update link) JSON

 ## `table_transformers`